What Content Should I Create?

 This post only scratches the surface of what you can do using MarketMuse Saved Views.
 We’ve compiled dozens of different ways you can use these views in What Should I Write About?

-If you click on a topic and look at the Page Details you’ll see how a topic gets associated.
-Essentially, this view is a list of topics related to pages on your site.
+We have a Saved View that makes it easy to quickly create a short list of candidates.
 Of course, not every topic will be of interest.
-But that’s okay, you can apply filters to the other columns of data to create a more reasonable list:
+But that’s okay.
+You can apply filters to the other columns of data to create a more reasonable list:

 - Topic Volume – Monthly search volume.
 This is more of an aspirational metric as you won’t be able to capture all the searches.
 You have to share the traffic with others who appear in the SERP.